vtexdocs/help-center-content/docs/tutorials/en/returns-from-api-for-entering-skus-in-the-suggestion-module.md

 ---
-title: Returns from API for entering SKUs in the Suggestion module
+title: 'Returns from API for entering SKUs in the Suggestion module'
 id: tutorials_4927
 status: PUBLISHED
 createdAt: 2017-04-27T21:49:35.443Z